cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-materialized-view.md

 ## Compatibility

-`DROP MATERIALIZED VIEW` is a Greenplum Database extension of the SQL standard.
+`DROP MATERIALIZED VIEW` is a Cloudberry Database extension of the SQL standard.

 ## See Also